Twentieth Indian Expedition to Antarctica

-The 20 Indian Antarctic Expedition was flagged off on-board M.V.
+The Twentieth Indian Antarctic Expedition was flagged off on-board M.V.
 Magdalena Oldenorff from Cape Town on 30 December 2000.
-The team comprising a total of 51 members was led by Shri Mervin J. D’Souza from Geological Survey of India.
-The 20th IAE team consisted of 51 members including 34 scientists from various scientific Organizations/Universities/Departments and 17 logistic members.
-After successful completion of all logistics and scientific tasks the 20th IAE team returned to India in March 2002.
+The team comprising a total of 51 members was led by Shri Mervin J. D’Souza from the Geological Survey of India.
+The 20th IAE team consisted of 51 members including 34 scientists from various scientific organizations and 17 logistic members.
+After successful completion of all logistical and scientific tasks, the 20th IAE team returned to India in March 2002.